Assam Pradesh Congress Committee

-Assam Pradesh Congress Committee (or Assam PCC) was formed in June 1921.
+Assam Pradesh Congress Committee (or APCC) was formed in June 1921.
 Its headquarters is at Rajiv Bhavan in GS Road, Guwahati.

 Kuladhar Chaliha was the first elected president and Chabilal Upadhyaya the first selected president of the committee when it was founded.

 Bhupen Kumar Borah was appointed the new president on 24 July 2021 replacing Ripun Bora.

 On 26 May 2025, almost a year before Assam Legislative Assembly elections, Gaurav Gogoi was appointed president of Assam Congress, replacing Bhupen Kumar Borah.